 Kids have the ability to devise creative ways to distract and entertain themselves, but when parents fulfill every need and desire instantly, kids lose out on an opportunity to do so.

 I can relate.
 When my son was a newborn, I hardly skipped a beat before rushing in to pick him up at the slightest sound.
-Even as a toddler, I found myself preparing his breakfast before he wakes up for fear that he’ll flip out if his food isn’t ready.
+Even when he was a toddler, I’d prepare his breakfast before he wakes up for fear that he’ll flip out if his food isn’t ready.
 I wanted to avoid the inconvenience (and headache) of an impatient child clamoring for whatever he wanted right this minute.

 Yet most other times, I’ve been able to have him wait.
 Below are a few simple ways you can promote delayed gratification:

 - Cook and bake together.
 Simply by witnessing the process of how food is made, kids can learn patience and realize that some things, including their meals, take time to make.
 Since your child is helping, she’ll be even further invested in the result, not to mention that the act of cooking is distracting her from wanting her food right now.

 - Don’t always offer a snack at every request.
 If your son is asking for food 30 minutes before dinner, have him wait until his food is ready.
 He’ll have an opportunity to find ways to keep himself occupied before dinner time.
 Similarly, establish set mealtimes so he understands that each meal has its designed time instead of whenever he wants a bite.